To be considered for admission, an applicant must satisfy the requirements listed below by January 7, 2015.

 3. An official transcript of the Graduate Record Examination (GRE) General Test (Verbal, Quantitative, and Analytical) results.
 These tests are given by Educational Testing Services, PO Box 6004, Princeton, NJ 08541-6004.NOTE: The college code is 2533 and the major field code is 2399.

 4. At least three letters from individuals who have a personal knowledge of the applicant's work.
-The letters must include at least one letter from an academic instructor, attesting to the applicant's academic ability and likelihood of success in an intensive M.A. program, and at least one letter from a professional conservator with whom the applicant has worked, indicating the applicant’s level of experience and likelihood of future success in the field of conservation.
+The letters must include at least one letter from an academic instructor, attesting to the applicant's academic ability and likelihood of success in an intensive M.A. program, and two letters from a professional conservator with whom the applicant has worked and completed treatments under, indicating the applicant’s level of experience and likelihood of future success in the field of conservation.
 Please check with referees well in advance of the application deadline to ensure your letters will be ready on time.
 Please have each referee fill out the letter of recommendation form included on the department application form (page 4) and send this to you directly along with their letter so that it can be included in your package to the department.

 5. A 1,000-word autobiographical statement explaining the applicant's interest in the field of art conservation and professional objectives.